Many rays of the submodular cone

 \begin{example} The following collection of 11 polytopes $\{\pol_1, \dots, \pol_{11}\}$ are: \begin{compactenum} \item[a.] deformed $4$-permutahedra (\ie all the edges are in directions $\b e_i - \b e_j$); \item[b.] indecomposable polytopes; \item[c.] pairwise not normally equivalent (careful: they can be rotations of one another); \item[d.] pairwise fertile (\ie for any $1\leq i, j\leq 11$, both $(\pol_i, \pol_j)$ and $(\pol_j, \pol_i)$ are fertile). \end{compactenum}

 Each polytope is given as a list of vertices, see \Cref{fig:4Permutahedra}.
 Checking the direction of the edges is straightforward.
-The indecomposability have been shown in \cite{PadrolPoullot-NewCriteriaIndecomposability}, among others, or can be checked by computing the deformation cone (and taking note that it is a ray).
+The indecomposability has been shown in \cite{PadrolPoullot-NewCriteriaIndecomposability}, among others, or can be checked by computing the deformation cone (and observing that it is a ray).
 The non-normal-equivalence can be checked by computing, for each polytope, the subsets of $\{\pol^\sigma = \b v ~;~ \sigma\in \c S_4\}$ for each vertex of $\pol$; then comparing these lists between two polytopes.
 The pairwise fertility can be checked using \Cref{thm:NotFertile}.

 $\pol_{1} \coloneqq \conv\Bigl($ (2, 2, 3, 1), (2, 3, 2, 1), (2, 3, 3, 0), (3, 2, 2, 1), (3, 2, 3, 0), (3, 3, 2, 0) $\Bigr)$

 $\pol_2 \coloneqq \conv\Bigl($ (2, 2, 3, 1), (2, 3, 2, 1), (2, 3, 3, 0), (3, 2, 2, 1), (3, 2, 3, 0), (3, 3, 2, 0), (4, 2, 2, 0) $\Bigr)$